Past, Present, and Future of Bug Tracking in the Generative AI Era: Historical Evolution and Traditional System of Bug Tracking

-In this era, platforms like GitHub Issues, GitLab Issues\footnote{https://docs.gitlab.com/user/project/issues/}, YouTrack\footnote{https://www.jetbrains.com/youtrack/}, and Azure DevOps\footnote{https://azure.microsoft.com/en-us/products/devops} became the standard.
+In this era, platforms like GitHub Issues, GitLab Issues\footnote{https://docs.gitlab.com/user/project/issues/}, YouTrack\footnote{https://www.jetbrains.com/youtrack/}, and Azure DevOps\footnote{https://azure.microsoft.com/en-us/products/devops} have emerged as popular bug tracking systems.
 Bug tracking became fully integrated into the development lifecycle.
 GitHub Issues, for example, is part of a larger ecosystem that includes version control and continuous integration.
 Fixes were no longer just committed; they became a part of a Continuous Integration/Continuous Deployment (CI/CD) pipeline, where code changes automatically trigger tests and deployments.

 The growing popularity of issue-driven development, where code commits are directly tied to issue identifiers, further solidified the role of bug tracking systems as central elements of the software delivery process.
-Developers began to view bug tracking systems not merely as databases of bugs, but as vital components of planning, communication, and accountability \cite{gousios2014exploratory, bird2009does}.
+Developers began to view bug tracking systems not merely as databases or interfaces for bug database operations, but as vital components of planning, communication, and accountability \cite{gousios2014exploratory, bird2009does}.

 Parallel to industry adoption, academic research began to explore how Machine Learning (ML) techniques could improve the efficiency of bug tracking processes \cite{pohl2020application}.
 Early studies applied text classification and clustering algorithms to automate tasks such as duplicate detection, severity prediction, and assignee recommendation \cite{lamkanfi2010predicting, chaturvedi2012determining}.
 These contributions laid the groundwork for more intelligent and data-driven approaches to defect management.